 Hazardous Materials/ Hazard Communication/Chemical Safety

-To maintain Hazardous Materials/ Hazard Communication/Chemical Safety, some questions to answer includes:
+To maintain Hazardous Materials/ Hazard Communication/Chemical Safety, some questions to answer include:

 - Are employees provided information and training on hazardous chemicals?